ritikaghanti/CatFactTracker/ReadMe.md

 Returns one random fact.

 POST /catfacts
-Submit a new fact via form data: fact=...
+Submit a new fact via form data: `fact=...` (Requires Bearer Token)

+DELETE /catfacts/{fact_id}
+Deletes a fact by ID (Requires Bearer Token)

+POST /login
+Submit `username` and `password` as form data to receive a JWT token.
+Username: admin
+Password: password

 📌 Notes
  - CORS is enabled to allow frontend-backend interaction